 - Add flour mixture to butter mixture and stir until well combined

-- Put in refrigerator until dough has hardened.
+- Put in refrigerator until dough has hardened at least one hour.

 - Scoop out dough (I find an ice cream scoop works well for this) and roll into 1 inch balls